Optimal Transport-Assisted Risk-Sensitive Q-Learning: Introduction

 On the other hand, model-free safe RL has attracted significant interest from researchers because it can be applied across various domains without requiring knowledge of model dynamics.
 In model-free methods, safety is typically integrated into the learning process by modifying the reward function to include safety constraints or by using external knowledge to guide exploration.
 One of the most important safe RL methods, primal-dual methods convert the original constrained optimization problem to its dual form by introducing a set of Lagrange multipliers \cite{yang2022cup}.
 Techniques like constrained policy optimization (CPO) and trust region policy optimization (TRPO) with safety constraints are used to ensure that policies remain within safe bounds during training \cite{achiam2017constrained, yang2020projection}.
-Recently, primal-based methods have become a strong alternative for primal-dual-based approaches. \cite{xu2021crpo} introduced CRPO, a primal-based framework for safe RL; however, it may have experienced oscillations between reward and safety optimization, which could negatively impact its performance.
-To address this issue, PCRPO \cite{gu2024balance} implemented a soft policy optimization technique with gradient manipulation which outperforms CRPO.
-Additionally, There exist studies on safe RL algorithms in model-free settings using Lyapunov functions \cite{chow2019lyapunov}, control barrier functions \cite{hasanbeig2020cautious}, and formal methods \cite{chow2019lyapunov}.
+Recently, primal-based methods have become a strong alternative for primal-dual-based approaches. \cite{xu2021crpo} presented constraint-rectified policy optimization (CRPO), the first primal-based framework for safe RL; however, it may have experienced oscillations between reward and safety optimization, which could negatively impact its performance.
+To address this issue, projection CRPO \cite{gu2024balance} implemented a soft policy optimization technique using gradient manipulation theory which outperforms CRPO.
+Additionally, There exist studies on safe RL algorithms in model-free settings using Lyapunov functions \cite{chow2019lyapunov}, control barrier functions \cite{hasanbeig2020cautious}, and formal methods \cite{murugesan2019formal}.

-Finally, several earlier works have tackled safe exploration problem in an environment that is unknown a priori \cite{sui2015safe, koller2018learning, dalal2018safe}.
+Finally, several earlier works have tackled safe exploration problem in an environment that is unknown a priori \cite{sui2015safe, koller2018learning, dalal2018safe, pecka2014safe}.
 This kind of problem setting is ideal for cases such as a robot exploring an uncertain environment.
-Through safe exploration, the agent learns from safe trajectories and is therefore biased to learn safe policies.
-These techniques require, not only the existence of a safe policy, but it is also required to be available to the agent.
+Some safe exploration techniques take advantage from different kinds of prior knowledge such as initializing search using the prior knowledge \cite{okawa2022safe} or learning from human demonstrations \cite{ramirez2023safe}.